Radot1/POSPal/PRIVACY.md

 ## Changes to this notice
 - This notice may be updated.
 Check the file packaged with your version or the project repository for updates.

-If you have any questions, contact: support@pospal.gr
+If you have any questions, contact your distributor.